What is Health Analytics Research Collaborative (HARC)?

 Some of these positions will work with the Clinical Networks that are soon to be established by the Commission on Excellence and Innovation in Health.
 A mentoring and training program will be associated with these fellowships.

-Working in partnership, Health Translation SA and the Commission on Excellence and Innovation in Healthcare (CEIH) have invested in a two year project to employ four full time equivalent data fellow positions.
+Working in partnership, Health Translation SA and the Commission on Excellence and Innovation in Health (CEIH) have invested in a two year project to employ four full time equivalent data fellow positions.

 The fellows will develop innovative approaches to address contemporary health challenges.
 They will collaborate with the health care system, researchers, and the greater community to create data-driven insights that support the translation of research into practice.
 The positions are funded by the Medical Research Future Fund and the CEIH.